SalishSeaCast/docs/rivers/river_input.rst

 	* Finch 2% of WRIA16, 47.406308,-123.138102, i = 87, j = 108
 	* Skokomish 40% of WRIA16, 47.345802,-123.121719, i = 75, j = 103

-* Assume WRIA15 15% of Puget Sound Watershed
+* WRIA15 15% of Puget Sound Watershed

 	* Rendsland 2.5% of WRIA15, 47.385624,-123.114982, i = 81, j = 107
 	* Tahuya 20% of WRIA15, 47.36842,-123.052325, i = 72, j = 114
 	* Mission 5% of WRIA15, 47.428697,-122.873712, i = 73, j = 149